LuzAramburo/word-search/README.md

 Word Soup is a game where you search for a words in a grid of letters.

-# Roadmap
+# Roadmap to 1.0
 - [x] Difficulty levels
 - [x] Success message and restart game
-- [ ] select from a list of subjects & random words each time
+- [x] select from a list of subjects & random words each time
+- [ ] Confetti when you win

+# Roadmap beyond
 - [ ] Select language
 - [ ] theme colors
 - [ ] achievements, save to account or local
-- [ ] Confetti when you win
 - [ ] if your second letter collected is diagonal, only collect diagonal letters